How To Get Feedback On Your Social Skills And How You Come Across

 - Talking one on one with a counselor is its own social context, where not all of your blind spots may reveal themselves.
 You may be totally capable of speaking with a supportive professional in their private office.
 It's only at parties that you make your unknown social mistakes.
 If you tell a good counselor about a party you went to, they may be able to suss out some of those errors based on what you recount to them, but there are limits to that.

 - Role play conversations have limits too.
 You may do better than usual in them, because you know they're not for real.
 Or you may be more nervous than normal, because the situation is unnatural and you feel on the spot to do a good job.

 A similar option is to hire a life coach or trainer who focuses on communication skills.
 There are some knowledgeable ones out there.
 Overall though, anyone can sell their services as a life coach or communication skills instructor.
 You have to be more careful.
 If you want to work with one, do some research on their background and qualifications.
 (Do the same for "real" therapists as well.
-Even if they have a degree and license, they may not be that experienced in working with clients with social issues).
+Even if they have a degree and license, they may not be that experienced in working with clients who have social issues).

 Attend group therapy focused on social anxiety or social skills

 There are different types of group therapy.
 Some are closer to taking a class.
 They have fixed members, run for about 8-12 weeks, and are focused around a counselor or two teaching a specific set of skills.
 Others are open-ended peer support groups.
 I'll talk about the more-structured type of group in this point, and cover the looser peer support ones in the next.